 Back in 2012, we decided to start making a magazine ourselves.
 We were fascinated with the idea of making something that we used to love, but writing about the topics of the present day.
 It turned out that this was a good idea, since a lot of people in Finland wanted to join us in making such a magazine.
 Skrolli and its community were born, and 30 issues have been published since then.

 In 2016, the time had come to present Skrolli to an international audience.
 With the help of a successful crowdfunding campaign, we printed our first issue in English.
 In 2017, we followed up with a second International Edition.
-If there is enough interest, we can continue publishing Skrolli in two languages.

 In 2019, Skrolli will release four Finnish language magazines.